Lionel Blackman: Political activities

 In 2005 Blackman was elected as a councillor in the ward of Woodcote, in Epsom and Ewell, representing the Liberal Democrats.
 He stood down in 2009.

 At the 2010 general election he stood as that party's candidate for Westminster's Esher and Walton seat (one of eleven that are in Surrey).
 This has equated to a Conservative seat in Westminster for generations and Blackman attracted just under 25% of the vote.

 Blackman stood as an independent candidate for the Epsom and Ewell constituency in Surrey in the 2015 General Election.
 His candidature drew attention to comments from the incumbent MP, Justice Secretary Chris Grayling, who stated that he wants to "scrap the Human Rights Act."
 This became a promised commitment in the Conservative Manifesto for the 2015 General Election.
-As a result, Blackman explained in an article for the Solicitor's Journal, he felt compelled to stand against the Lord Chancellor as an independent candidate.
+As a result, Blackman explained in an article for the Solicitors Journal, he felt compelled to stand against the Lord Chancellor as an independent candidate.
 Whilst the article chose the title "independent menace" he took 1.1% of the vote; Grayling took 58.3%.